dstein64/revdoor/README.md

 ## References

-[1] D Knuth, The Art of Computer Programming, Volume 4, Fascicle 3: Generating All Combinations and Partitions (Addison-Wesley Professional, 2005).
+[1] Donald Knuth, The Art of Computer Programming, Volume 4, Fascicle 3: Generating All Combinations and Partitions (Addison-Wesley Professional, 2005).